khati

 • The best time to visit Khati village, and Pindari Valley at large, is the months of September, October, April, May and June.

-• If you want to enjoy snowfall, January-March is the best time, but it’s possible that the road from Kapkot to Kharkiya is temporarily blocked.
+• If you want to enjoy snowfall, January-March is the best time, but the road from Kapkot to Kharkiya may be temporarily blocked.
 Here’s a quick illustration of how it looks summer vs winter season:

 • pindari winter snow photo